OzHsu23/Defect-Inspection/README.md

 Yolo3 Demo

 In Yolo3 Demo follow from:https://github.com/qqwweee/keras-yolo3, thanks for the author.
-Also, I train the model in the PCB & AOI dataset.
+Also, I train the model in the PCB & AOI dataset.Detect vedio part is in yolo.py

 In CPU: